grpc-ecosystem/go-grpc-prometheus/README.md

 [gRPC Go](https://github.com/grpc/grpc-go) recently acquired support for Interceptors, i.e. middleware that is executed by a gRPC Server before the request is passed onto the user's application logic.
-It is a perfect way to implement common patters: auth, logging and... monitoring.
+It is a perfect way to implement common patterns: auth, logging and... monitoring.

 To use Interceptors in chains, please see (TODO: publish chaining interceptors lib).